charliedondapati/containers/codespace-labs.md

 **Purpose: In this lab, we’ll start to learn about Kubernetes and its object types, such as nodes and namespaces.
 We’ll also deploy a version of our app that has had Kubernetes yaml files created for it.**
 <br><br>
+**NOTE**: *If you get to this point and something may have gone wrong in previous labs such that the images are not in the local registry, there is a script you can run *restore-images.sh* to recreate the images and push them automatically.
+You only need to do this IF something didn't go right with getting the images built or pushed in the previous labs and you don't want to backtrack.*
+<br><br>
 1. Before we can deploy our application into Kubernetes, we need to have appropriate Kubernetes manifest yaml files for the different types of k8s objects we want to create.
 These can be separate files, or they can be combined.
 For